hirzi/LSD/README.md

 Being reliant on ABC for parameter estimation, LSD requires summary statistics to be calculated for 1) the observed sequenced data and 2) simulated data.

-#  i) Calculating observed summary statistics
+#  i) Calculate summary statistics for observed data
 To calculate observed summary statistics, we supply the command with a text file containing a list of mpileup files.
 For the neutral regions (1st step), this list of files will comprise of neutral or genome wide regions e.g.: